immarianaas/c-quiz-language/README.md

 ### 💡 Idea
 The programming language we designed and developed for this project is oriented to creating and manipulating interactive quizzes.

+The language supports 4 different types of questions:
+- multiple choice questions
+- true or false questions
+- short answer questions
+- long answer questions

-The language supports 4 different types of questions: multiple-choice, true/false, short answer or long answer questions.
-It also allows the programmer to configure the way the quizz will be delivered, for example, through defining the order that the questions are shown, or defining a time limit for it. (and for the questions themselves too)
+It also allows the programmer to configure the way the quiz will be delivered.
+For example, it is possible to define the order in which the questions are shown, or to define a time limit for not only each question, but also for the whole quiz.

-The questions can be uploaded from files written in a second language developed in the scope of this projct, or can be created along with the other code.
-Both options coexist.
+The questions can be defined along the rest of the code for the quiz, or separately, in well-structured text files.
+This is where the second language comes in handy.
+It is used to read questions from text files, allowing them to act as databases for easier reuse of questions in different quizzes.

-When executed, the program will present the user with the quizz defined.
-It will wait for the users input and store the results, so that it can show a results report at the end of the quiz.
+When a quiz is programmed and executed, the program will present it to the user.
+Then it will patiently wait for the user's input, storing it.
+The programmer can also choose to display the results report or answers given in the screen, or save them in a text file to be reviewed later.

-#### 🏗 Built with
+### 🏗 Built with

 [![ANTLR][antlr-shield]][antlr-url] [![Java][java-shield]][java-url]